azat-co/practicalnode/chapter12/chapter12.md

 -   Deployment to Heroku and AWS

--   Structuring and publishing NPM modules
+-   Structuring and publishing npm modules

 Further Reading
 ===============